 Presentation to the Campus Community and Board of Regents

 All budget decision making occurs within a broad context of statewide higher education issues and priorities, university strategic directions and priorities, continuing institutional commitments, and constituent concerns.
 One or more forums are anticipated with the campus community focusing on institutional directions and resource issues impacting the current fiscal year budget.
-Finally, it is anticipated that the President will present the annual budget recommendation to the Board of Regents for approval at the May or June board meeting.
+Finally, it is anticipated that the CFO will present the annual budget recommendation to the Board of Regents for approval at the May or May board meeting.

 Operating Pool Alignment Process